Posted online in September. “Goals for the next 7 weeks.

 .

 Boat control.
 This is multi-faceted.
-For one I have come to find that only with muskie fishing, I don’t want three in the boat unless it’s a day of easy trolling baits up high.
+For one I have come to find that only with muskie fishing, I don’t prefer three in the boat unless it’s a day of easy trolling baits up high.
 My deeper cranking style can be anything from sloppy to aggressive to calculated, it just makes for messes if three guys want to run different lures at their depths and the baits have various buoyancies.
 Two cranks is sometimes annoying enough, especially with line distance tweakers who might not know their curves.
-And because I don’t fish three people very often, when casting three feels annoying as it can often cram, clutter and distract.
-Each person aboard I would think is looking to catch a muskie, and sadly too many parties takes my mind off that objective.
+And because I don’t fish three people very often, when casting three feels awkward as it can often cram, clutter and distract.
+Each person aboard I would think is looking to catch a muskie, and sadly too many parties takes the mind off that objective.
 Trolling I need to be on the tiller, speed, graph, plotter, autochart and watching what is ahead.
 When casting there is the sonar, plotter, scope, Minnkota and my own casts to monitor.
-These tasks are totally doable but when the conditions are shit or it is some spot which really requires the right approach to best chance that fish, there can be a ton to keep mind of which, distraction and clutter brings better chance of shitting on those few good opportunities in a day.
-If losing out happens too often I feel like its wasted time and money, a step in the wrong direction, unless the day was only meant to be planned social.
+These tasks are totally doable but when the conditions are shit or it is some spot which really requires the right approach to best chance that fish, there can be a ton to keep focus of which, distraction and clutter brings better chance of shitting on those few good opportunities in a day.
 If I was guiding only and not fishing, that’s a bit different, three is made easier.
 And so the boat control I speak of here is limiting distractions for creating better chances and certainly, controlling the actual vessel in the right manner while fishing.

 .

-Create some challenges that will motivate you.
-If you’re a weekend warrior or just a social worm dangler whatever then, just go have fun.
-My fun is catching fish, memories made with fishing and seeking out new highs.
+Create some challenges that could motivate you, like this “fall challenge.”
+If you’re a weekend warrior or just a social worm dangler whatever, just go have fun.
+My fun is catching fish and memories made with fishing.
 There’s a fun satisfaction with being better than the day before, learning more and finding out new things.
-There is a pleasure with sharing too, if and when ready to do so, and same with helping myself and friends find great memories through fishing… Trust that in the boat there are both serious and playful life conversations to be had, and know that those moments are totally made better when you’re hooked up then hoisting one of the biggest, toughest to catch freshwater fish that swims.
+When ready to do so, there is a pleasure with sharing too, and same with helping myself and friends find their great memories through fishing… Trust that in the boat there are both serious and playful life conversations to be had, and know that those moments are made better when you’re hooked up then hoisting one of the biggest, toughest to catch freshwater fish that swims.
 To do all of that and I believe to do it well, there is planning and prep, a required focus and also the motivating of oneself to always adapt and grow through different challenges.

 .